Pinterest Marketing: The Only Guide You Need to Make It Work

 #5: Keep an Eye on Your Metrics

 Just like any other marketing campaign, you need to know where you’re going with your Pinterest marketing efforts.
+This is especially true if you’re running Pinterest ads.
 Tracking your performance and understanding it better will help you achieve better results.

 Starting a new board is one of the initial steps you take towards building your Pinterest marketing endeavor.
 And that’s exactly when you should also baseline your analytics.

-See to it that you determine the most critical metrics for your Pinterest campaign, and use the data to understand what content sources you should continue using and which you should avoid in the future.
+See to it that you determine the most critical metrics for your Pinterest campaign, and use the data from your Pinterest analytics tool to understand what content sources you should continue using and which you should avoid in the future.

 5 Simple Yet Powerful Tips to Get Your Pins Noticed